mambastudio/TypedMemory/README.md

     Mem<Point> points = Mem.of(Point.class, arena, 10);
     points.set(0, new Point(10, 20));

-    if(get(0) instanceof Point(var x, var y){
+    if(points.get(0) instanceof Point(var x, var y){
          IO.println("x: " +x+ "y: " +y);
     }
 }
 ~~~

 Point is treated as a value description.
 Memory layout is derived from the record type (due to having transparent state description).
 No Java objects are allocated per element.
-Access is bounds-checked and type-checked
+Access is bounds-checked and type-checked.